Privacy Policy

 • when you speak to a representative of ours or make a complaint against or involving us;

-• from any surveillance systems such as CCTV; and
+• from any surveillance systems such as CCTV;

 We may collect and hold information in relation to: